Frank Butler (jockey)

-Frank Butler (1817-1856) was an English jockey who became one of the country's top riders.
+Frank Butler (c.
+1817-1856) was an English jockey who became one of the country's top riders.
 In a period of about 11 years he won The Derby twice, The Oaks on six occasions, the Two Thousand Guineas twice, the One Thousand Guineas twice, the St Leger, the Goodwood Cup on three occasions and the Triple Crown on West Australian.
 In his final years of racing he won 143 races from 384 starts.
 Illness forced him to stop riding in 1854 and he died two years later at the age of 39.